Accelerated Second Degree (ASD) Nursing Program

-The Accelerated Second Degree (ASD) program is designed for students with a previous bachelor's degree who do not yet have a Registered Nurse (RN) license.
+The Accelerated Second Degree (ASD) program is designed for students with a previous bachelor's degree or veterans who do not yet have a Registered Nurse (RN) license.
 The ASD program is a concentrated sixteen-month program of study that will prepare you to meet the healthcare needs of a diverse society.

 NEW PROGRAM: The ASD to MSN program allows students to complete the ASD program and have early assurance admission to the Accelerated MSN (Family Nurse Practitioner) program.
 Please see the Program tab below for further information.

 Students interested in applying to the Accelerated Second Degree program are encouraged to attend an information session to get the latest details regarding the application process prior to applying.
 The information meeting schedule is available for download below.

 Students who wish to join the ASD BSN program must first apply to the University of Michigan-Flint for admission as a transfer student.
 While completing prerequisite requirements, you will enroll in the University of Michigan-Flint School of Nursing as a pre-nursing student.
 The University of Michigan-Flint has a revolving admission policy, and you may be admitted to the university to begin prerequisite work in fall, winter, spring, or summer.

 Admission to the ASD Program is selective and competitive.
 Up to 40 students are admitted twice per year.

 |In order to be considered for admission, you must have met the following requirements:|